mendelbrot/mendelbrot.github.io/_posts/2021-03-24-exploring-tri-d-chess-rules.md

 ## Existing rules summary

-These are the [Jens Meder rules](http://meder.spacechess.org/3dschach/chess3d.htm).
+The [Jens Meder rules](http://meder.spacechess.org/3dschach/chess3d.htm) are a fairly accessible reference.
 See 3.1 for movement rules.
 Other versions are similar.

-Here is my quick summary of standard tri-d chess movement rules:
+Here's my quick summary of standard tri-d chess movement rules:

 Pieces move as in normal chess when viewed from above.
 A piece can end its move on any of the squares in the column it moves to.
 A path-mover is blocked by any piece in a column it moves through, although it can end it's move in the column of the blocking piece.

-Note: I Used the word *column* here: I define a column as a set of squares that overlap when viewing the board from directly above.
+I Used the word *column* here: I define a column as a set of squares that overlap when viewing the board from directly above.

 ## Stationary half-levels: Random board arrangement